ubaimaging/PhasorPy/README.md

-# PhasorPy: A Python library for phasor analysis
+# phasorPy: A Python library for phasor analysis

 Time-resolved (FLIM) and hyperspectral imaging (HSI) have become paramount in biomedical science.
 The power of the combination between traditional